-Total Clock Hours 40 This course is the final stage and students will apply their skills while working in direct contact with patients in a clinical setting.
-All skills taught in theory and lab practice will be demonstrated for successful completion of the Nurse Aide program.
-Direct supervision provided by the clinical professional.
+Total Clock Hours 40

+This course is the final stage, and students will apply their skills while working in direct contact with patients in a clinical setting.
+All skills taught in theory and lab practice will be demonstrated for successful completion of the nursing assistant program.
+Direct supervision is provided by the clinical professional.